 Below is the actual broadcast from NTV Uganda.

 Finally, if you want to hear the Prowlers play AND sing the song (this one was tough to get the words down!), you can check this video below.
 If you read some of the comments on the following video, you can get a real sense as to why going the extra mile to learn how to sing these songs means so much to people.

 Pictures really don't do justice to how gorgeous this country is.

 The rolling hills and vegetation make you feel like you're in a jungle that just happens to have a city in running through it.
 It's hard to stop looking out the window when you're driving around.

 Here's a quick video about these imposing birds that hang out at the top of trees throughout the city.
 You might not call them beautiful, but they're certainly majestic.

-And of course, here's the video (on the left) that went viral of our run in with a Shoe Bill.
+And of course, here's the video that went viral of our run-in with a Shoe Bill.
 A clip of this video was viewed online more than 15 million times thanks to Reddit!

 Did you know that there's an all country music radio station in Uganda called BobFM?
 You can stream it during the day here!
 (Just keep in mind that they're eight hours ahead of us.)
 There's a burgeoning country scene across the region and as you might imagine, bluegrass goes over quite well there.
 We were able to visit Bob FM with Ambassador Deborah Malac and we caught a quick video from inside the studio before we started playing.

-If you want to know more about country music in Uganda, there's a great BBC article we whole-heartedly recommend here.
+If you want to know more about country music in Uganda, there's a great BBC article we whole-heartedly recommend.
+Read it here.